 If the patent examiner finds prior art and thinks it describes something too similar to the invention, then that’s evidence that the invention isn’t new anymore, so the examiner may reject the application.

-Prior art is anything that is anything that the public already knows and is similar to the invention, and thus might be relevant to the patent application.
+Prior art is anything that the public already knows and is similar to the invention, and thus might be relevant to the patent application.
 For example, prior art can be other patents, newspaper articles, research papers, products in a store, blog posts, online videos— as long as it’s public and came before the patent application.
 Even past patent applications that got rejected count as prior art!

 Officially, prior art must be:

 Published a year or more before the patent application is submitted

 The prior art has to be public, so that others like the patent examiner can find it.
 It has to be officially time-stamped, in other words have an official publication date, to prove that it came first, before the submitted patent application.